Can Protein Help With Weight Loss?

 Here are my top 3 tips for nailing a healthy protein balance:

-1. Eat more protein at breakfast
+1. Eat More Protein at Breakfast

 Top wholegrain cereal with yoghurt and a sprinkle of nuts and you’ll easily reach more than 25g of protein.
-Breakdown: 2/3 cup of low fat yoghurt (12.7g protein), two cereal wheat biscuits (3.8g protein), 1 cup of soy milk (8g protein) and a handful of cashews (5g protein).
+Breakdown: 2/3 cup of low fat yoghurt (10g protein), two cereal wheat biscuits (3.8g protein), 1 cup of soy milk (8g protein) and a handful of cashews (5g protein).

-2. Swap to healthier protein
+2. Swap to Healthier Protein

 Australians generally get enough protein, but it’s not always from the right foods.
-In fact we get around 40 per cent of our protein from discretionary foods, or foods such as processed meats, fast foods, pastries, biscuits and cakes.
+In fact, we get around 40 per cent of our protein from discretionary foods, or foods such as processed meats, fast foods, pastries, biscuits and cakes.
 It’s not that these foods are always high in protein, it just means people eat a lot of them.

 Discretionary foods provide little nutritional value, so while they may contain some protein, they’ll often come with a lot of added sugars, salt and saturated fats.

-3. Too much of a good thing
+3. Too much of a Good Thing

 Do you have a diet question?
 Or have you seen a nutrition study and wondered about what it means?
 We’d love to hear from you.